JulianNicholls/Node-with-React/README.md

 ## Progress

-Working on Section 8 - Handling Payments
+Starting Section 10 - Mongoose for Survey Creation

 ## Differences from Stephen